-Actuarial assumptions
+Actuarial Assumptions

-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2019 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:

-Actuarial valuation date June 30, 2017 Actuarial cost method Entry age normal Amortization method Level percentage of pay Amortization period Solved for based on statutory rates Asset valuation method 4 year smoothed Market Value Actuarial assumptions: Investment rate of return 7.25% annual rate, net of investment experience Projected benefit payment 100 years Payroll growth 3% Projected salary increases 3.25% to 13.50% annual rate Includes inflation at 2.50% 2.75% all other years Mortality assumption The mortality assumptions are based on the RPH-2014 Blue Collar mortality table with female ages set forward one year.
+Actuarial valuation date June 30, 2018 Actuarial cost method Entry age normal Amortization period Level percentage of pay Asset valuation method Solved for based on statutory rates Actuarial assumptions: Investment rate of return 7.25% annual rate, net of investment experience Projected benefit payment 100 years Payroll growth 3.00% Projected salary increases 3.25% to 13.50% annual rate Includes inflation at 2.50% 2.75% all other years Mortality assumption The mortality assumptions are based on the RPH-2014 Blue Collar mortality table with female ages set forward one year.
 Future improvement in mortality rates is assumed using 60% of the MP-2017 projection scale generationally.
-For non-public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups. post-retirement, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA.
-Experience study dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 through June 30, 2018 (economic)
+For non-public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups.
+Experience study dates July 1, 2008 to June 30, 2017 (demographic) and 1 2 July 1, 2010 through June 30, 2018 (economic)

-The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2017.
-The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2018.
-These assumptions were adopted by the Board for use in the June 30, 2017 actuarial valuation.
+The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2018.
+The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2019.
+These assumptions were adopted by the Board for use in the June 30, 2018 actuarial valuation.